 2. Roll Out the Pasta Dough

 After the dough balls have had a chance to rest, clamp the pasta maker to the counter or table and grab one of the 4-ounce pasta dough balls from under the moist towel.
 Flatten the dough ball with your fingertips about 1/4″ thickness until it can be fed through the pasta maker at its setting with the widest opening.
+Dust the dough on both sides with flour.
 Many pasta makers have a dial for 6 to 9 thickness settings, with the largest (thickest) opening generally labeled #1.
 Select #1 as the starting point to make the first pass at rolling out your pasta.

 Run it through twice, then dust with a little flour and lay the pasta out sideways and fold one end toward the middle to make the side straight enough to feed through the machine.
 For most consumer pasta makers with a 6″ roller, square off the other end by folding it as well, to make the total width about 4 1/2 to 5 inches.
 This will allow for expansion as the pasta continues to be fed through the machine at the various thickness settings.
 For other pasta machine roller widths, adjust the dough width (folds) accordingly.